Anabella1109/Pig-Dice/README.md

 When Hold is pressed, the accumulated points are added to the player's final Score.

-The other player then takes the die over
+The other player then takes the die over.

-The first player to get 100 is the Winner!
+### The first player to get 100 is the Winner!

 ## Preview
 **[Click here](https://devwaweru.github.io/Pig-Dice)** to see the live site.